sinai-dev/sinai-dev.github.io/Custom/StatusEffects.md

 `TargetStatusIdentifier` (string) <b>[REQUIRED]</b>
 * The Identifier Name of the Status Effect you want to clone from

+`StatusIdentifier` (string) <b>[REQUIRED]</b>
+* Determines the Status Effect your template will be applied to, or the new Identifier Name of your custom status.
+* Set to an existing Identifier to apply to an existing Status, or create a new one to create a new Status.

 `NewStatusID` (integer) <b>[REQUIRED]</b>
-* The ID of the Status Effect you want to apply to.
-Can be a new or existing ID.

-`StatusIdentifier` (string) <b>[REQUIRED]</b>
-* The new Identifier Name of your Status Effect, this is used by the game for some things.
-* For example, used by SL_AddStatusEffect components, they use the Identifier instead of ID.
+* Sets the Preset ID of the Status Effect.
+This isn't really used by many things, but you should still set it.
+* If you set to -1, SideLoader will ignore this value completely.

 `Name` (string)
 * The name of your Status Effect.
 Unity rich text supported.